 - Cut the chicken pieces into uniform sizes so that they all cook evenly simultaneously.

-To make the whole dinner in Tex-Mex style, combine the main dish with various sides within the same ''category'' .
-Let me list a few:
+To make the whole dinner in Tex-Mex style, combine the main dish with various sides within the same ''category''.
+To name a few:

 Freezing And Storing Instructions

-This will ensure that you get the right amount of nutrients and value from freshly cooked meal.
+This will ensure that you get the right amount of nutrients and value from freshly cooked meals.

-However, to save for later, you can store the pasta in an airtight container in the refrigerator for up to 3 days.
+- To Store.
+Store the pasta in an airtight container in the refrigerator for up to 3 days.
+The longer pasta sits in the fridge, the more liquid (sauce) it absorbs.

 Fajita sauce is made with a combination of simple Mexican flavours and spices such as onion and garlic powder, cayenne pepper, chili powder, cumin, and paprika, in addition to chicken broth and a cup water.
 The sauce is then either thickened with cream or a roux mixture for best results.